 Best for the Cellar: Domaine Tempier Bandol Rosé

-Contrary to popular belief, not all rosé needs to be consumed on the fly.
+Contrary to popular belief, not all rosé needs to be consumed on the fly or it will go bad.
 When produced at the right hands, rosés can withstand the test of time in the cellar just like their red and white counterparts.
 When it comes to age-worthy rosé, Domaine Tempier is the cream of the crop.
 This iconic bottle is loaded with flavors of wild berries, fleshy peach and saline.
 Citrus-driven acidity and impeccable structure ensure that this wine can last for years.

 "Provencal rosé, especially Bandol, is a benchmark," says Frick.
 Never tasted aged rosé before?
 This is a great bottle to start with.
 We recommend snagging two, popping one now, and laying one down for later.